CerebrasResearch/nanoGNS/exact/README.md

 ```

 This code implements the batch size schedule for replicating the batch size
 schedule experiment in the paper.
-As noted in the comments, it writes a file
+As noted in the comments, it writes the batch
-to the output directory so that you can modify the schedule while the experiment
+size schedule to a file in the output directory so you can modify the schedule
-is running by editing the file.
+while the experiment is running by editing the file.

 ```diff
 -# learning rate decay scheduler (cosine with warmup)